JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtDefaultManagedAppProtection.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection1>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
+BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedDataIngestionLocations <String[]>]`: Data storage locations where a user may store managed data.
   - `[AllowedDataStorageLocations <String[]>]`: Data storage locations where a user may store managed data.